ashneetrathore/Fabflix/README.md

 ### :lock: SECURITY
 Fabflix implements multiple protections to strengthen system security. **Password encryption** is used to securely store user credentials in the database, ensuring sensitive information is not kept in plain text.
 On the backend, **prepared statements** in servlets guard against SQL injection attacks. **Authentication filters** restrict access to protected pages, requiring users to log in before accessing core application functionality.
-A **reCAPTCHA** is used to prevent automated abuse during login, while **enforced HTTPS** protects all client-server communication.
+A **reCAPTCHA** is used to prevent automated abuse during login, while **enforced HTTPS** (in deployed version) protects all client-server communication.

 ## :open_file_folder: PROJECT FILE STRUCTURE
 ```bash